browserengineering/book/book/animations.md

 * *Raster* every drawing command into GPU textures.[^texture]

 [^texture]: A surface represented on the GPU is called a *texture*.
-There can be more than one surface, and practically speaking they often can't be rastered in parallel with each other.
+There can be more than one texture, and practically speaking they often can't be rastered in parallel with each other.

 * *Draw* the textures onto the screen.